Definition: Numbers are simply a set of symbols that represent quantity.

 - Four objects as | | | |

 - Five objects as | | | | |

-Numbers scare away most of schoolchildren and students because they are associated with mathematics and "scary formulas".
-In fact, there's nothing scary about it.
-Numbers are simply a set of symbols that are meant to represent numbers.
-Simply put, to denote the number of items.
+Numbers often scare away schoolchildren and students because they are associated with "scary formulas" in mathematics.
+In fact, there's nothing scary about them.
+Numbers simply represent quantity or the number of items.

 That's all there is to it.
-This introduction in numbers is over.
-We will study it much better in the future, but for now, this lesson is over.
+This introduction to numbers is complete.
+We will learn more about them in the future, but for now, this lesson is over.